novonordisk-research/OptiHPLCHandler/README.md

 putting data into and getting data out of Empower easy, with the aim of automating running samples.
 It will not feature changing data already in Empower.

-Version 2.0.0 of OptiHPLCHandler and up is compatible with version 2.1.0.1 and up of the Empower web API.
-For use with older version of the Empower Web API, please use OptiHPLCHandler version 1.X.X.

 ## Using the package

 The package can be installed into a Python environment with the command